 Triggering workflows

-Workflows allows you to trigger a workflow with different execution options.
+Workflows allow you to trigger a workflow with different execution options.
 There are four mechanisms to execute a workflow:

-• API: Enables you to execute a workflow with the Nexthink API.
+• API enables you to execute a workflow using the Workflows API.

-• Scheduled: Enables you to execute a workflow within the timeframe defined by the NQL query.
+• Scheduled enables you to execute a workflow within the timeframe defined by an NQL query.

-• Events: Enables you to execute a real-time event workflow defined by the NQL query.
+• Events enables you to execute a real-time event workflow defined by an NQL query.

 Triggering a workflow manually